edgedb/rfcs/text/1006-simplified-cli.rst

 to most other commands.
 But in reality, we cannot expect users to understand the "tool within a tool" concept without reading RFCs or the documentation.
-Most likely the CLI would be just perceived as inconsistent at best, or inconvinient in the worst case.
+Most likely the CLI would be just perceived as inconsistent at best, or inconvenient in the worst case.

 With adding the ``edgedb project`` subcommand, it became clear that maintaining two entirely different naming schemes in one tool will be confusing to the